neam/docker-stack/README.md

-Docker PHP Toolkit
+Docker Stack
 =================================

-Toolkit for maintaining a Docker-based "one-process-per-container" PHP-FPM/Nginx stack for 12-factor PHP apps.
+Toolkit for maintaining a Docker-based "one-process-per-container" stack for 12-factor web apps.

 Includes:
- * Boilerplate files to include in your 12-factor app
+ * Boilerplate files to include in your 12-factor app for 12-factor PHP apps (PHP-FPM/Nginx)
  * The Dockerfile and assets for the PHP-FPM an Nginx server configuration generator for generating configuration based on your composer.json
  * Some potentially useful shell scripts